ashmitahaldar/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Adding a note to a person : `note`

+Adds or edits a freeform note for an existing person in the address book.
+The note will be displayed in the person info panel.

+Format: `note INDEX note/[NOTE]`

+* Adds or edits the note of the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The note can contain any text and will be visible in the person info panel.
+* To remove a note, use `note INDEX note/` without specifying any text after `note/`.
+* Existing notes will be overwritten by the new note.

+Examples:
+* `note 1 note/Likes to swim.` Adds the note "Likes to swim." to the 1st person.
+* `note 2 note/Prefers email communication` Adds a note about communication preference to the 2nd person.
+* `note 1 note/` Removes the note from the 1st person.

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.